lagom/lagom/docs/manual/scala/guide/services/ServiceClients.md

 @[circuit-breaker](code/ServiceClients.scala)

-In the above example the default identifer is used for the `sayHi` method, since no specific identifier is given.
+In the above example the default identifier is used for the `sayHi` method, since no specific identifier is given.
 The default identifier is the same as the service name, i.e. `"hello"` in this example.
 The `hiAgain` method will use another circuit breaker instance, since `"hello2"` is specified as circuit breaker identifier.

 On the client side you can configure the circuit breakers.
 The default configuration is: